Exclusive, groundbreaking studies

 At the Vanguard of Canadian Innovation: Compilation of Co-op Case Studies

-This study explored innovations in the co-op sector to identify game-changing products, services, and practices.
-Building on the cross-country discussion series, Innovation through Cooperation, this research showcases the impact of the co-op model in Canada and provides key lessons for advancing a culture of innovation across sectors.
+With the support of Desjardins Group, Industry Canada, Co-operatives and Mutuals Canada, and the 2014 International Summit of Cooperatives, Canada’s Public Policy Forum explored innovations in the coop sector to identify game-changing products, services, and practices.
+Building on the cross-country discussion series, Innovation through Cooperation, this research showcases the impact of the coop model in Canada and provides key lessons for advancing a culture of innovation across sectors.
 Rather than an exhaustive compilation of case studies, the intention is to present a diversity of recent and enduring innovations across sectors and regions based on the following thematic pillars: innovation in business, community development, governance, sustainability, and technology.
-In addition to profiling transformative ideas, the report highlights key challenges, best practices, and further opportunities to expand successful innovations in the co-op sector.
+In addition to profiling transformative ideas, the report highlights key challenges, best practices, and further opportunities to expand successful innovations in the coop sector.

 Organizational and Governance Models of Cooperative Banks